We want to invest in food and farm businesses that improve people’s access to culturally relevant food, creates jobs, and strengthen local economies.

 Our Mission-Driven Lens

-We’re on the lookout for Michigan-based food businesses that, with our support, can make a positive change in underserved communities.
-We evaluate businesses based on the following goals and priorities:
+We’re on the lookout for Michigan-based food and farm businesses positive change-makers in their communities.
+We review businesses based on the following goals and priorities:

 - Economic Development: Create quality jobs with benefits, a living wage, healthy, safe, and fair working conditions, and opportunities for training, growth, and advancement, particularly for low-income residents.